 There are lots of inexpensive ways you can help the church raise needed funds.
 Some ideas for low or no cost:

-- Host a poetry sharing
+- Host a virtual poetry sharing or crafting class.

 - Donate a themed basket, e.g. “The Art of Glass” – several items of decorative glassware packaged together.